hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 ## Virtual Machine Specifications

 We assume a [Debian](https://www.debian.org/) host with `x86_64` architecture for the following example.
 Note that the commands may also work on any Debian-derived distribution.
-You can run your machine on Google Compute Engine(GCE) and choose between the options below.
+You can run your machine on Google Compute Engine(GCE) and choose the specifications below.

 > [!NOTE]
-> Bitcoin chainstate is approximately 529GB, and Stacks chainstate is approximately 84GB.
+> Bitcoin chainstate is approximately 529 GB, and Stacks chainstate is approximately 84 GB.

-### Option 1

-- Run on GCE n2-standard-4 (4 vCPUs, greater than or equal to 16GB memory) instances with 2048GB SSD
+- Run on GCE n2-standard-4 (4 vCPUs, greater than or equal to 16 GB memory) instances with 2048 GB SSD
 - Annual cost is approximately $1100 per year
 - Minimum CPU greater than or equal to 4 vCPUs
-- Minimum memory greater than or equal to 16GB Memory
+- Minimum memory greater than or equal to 16 GB Memory
-- Minimum storage is 2TB Disk to allow chainstate growth
+- Minimum storage is 2 TB Disk to allow chainstate growth

-### Option 2

-- Run on GCE n2-standard-32(32 vCPUs, greater than or equal to 128GB memory) instances with 2048GB SSD
-- Annual cost is approximately $10890 per year

 ## Hardware Specifications